kartonfarkas/api_docs/source/suite/emails/email_update.rst

      - Empty string is not accepted.
    * - language
      - string
-     - The language of the email campaign
+     - Language of the email campaign
-     - For example 'en' or 'de'.
+     - Examples are 'en' or 'de'.
    * - subject
      - string
-     - The subject of the email campaign
+     - Subject of the email campaign
-     - Can not be empty.
+     - It cannot be empty.
    * - additional_linktracking_parameters
      - string
-     - Additional url parameters that are added to the tracked links url when redirected.
+     - Additional URL parameters that are added to the tracked links URL when redirected.
      - Only works if this feature is enabled for the customer.
    * - text_source
      - string
-     - The text source of a custom-html campaign.
+     - Text source of a custom HTML campaign
      - Only works if the campaign is not template-based.
    * - html_source
      - string
-     - The html source of a custom-html campaign.
+     - Html source of a custom HTML campaign
      - Only works if the campaign is not template-based.

 Request Example